jennarim/ball-bounce/README.md

 # Ball Bounce Game
-An Android app that tests your reflexes with the objective of popping round objects as quickly as possible.
+An Android app that tests your reflexes with the objective of popping objects as quickly as possible.
 ## 1. Test your reflexes by hitting circles as quickly as possible, and beat your high score!
 ![Easy Playthrough Demo](Gifs/easy.gif)
 ## 2. Challenge yourself by playing a harder difficulty!